 Though NordVPN only gives access to 60 countries, they do have more than 5400 servers.
 It also supports Bitcoin payments and keeps no logs whatsoever so it’s a great choice for anonymous web browsing.

 Our second choice is one of the most popular VPN providers worldwide and they are constantly renewing their IP address to bypass government blocks.

-For our third choice we have IPVanish, a VPN provider that will always try to keep you as secure and anonymous as possible.
+For our third choice we have ExpressVPN, a VPN provider that will always try to keep you as secure and anonymous as possible.

 Can I just use a free VPN in Saudi Arabia instead?